ericguan04/stock_market_project/README.md

 New column called "Tomorrow" is created by shifting the closing price by 1, revealing tomorrow's stock price for each day.
 By comparing the close and tomorrow columns, new column "Target" is created using 1s and 0s (1 when price goes up, 0 when price goes down)

-* Uses "Open", "High", "Low", "Volume", "Close" as features
+* Uses "Open", "High", "Low", "Volume", "Close" OR trendFeatures algorithm as features
 * Uses "Target" as the target

 ## Areas to improve: